STEMEAST: Education Partners

-Superintendents from our member school districts serve on our Eastern North Carolina Employers and Superintendents Council where they collaborate with regional STEM employers.
+Superintendents from our member school districts serve on our Eastern North Carolina Employers and Educators Council where they collaborate with regional STEM employers.
 Together they seek out programming which provide students with the knowledge and skills required for our regional workforce.

 STEM East Initiatives

 Several years of partnership investments have supported STEM Labs in more than 90% of the STEM East middle schools.
 The STEM Labs provide a unique method for skills development, STEM career exploration and act as a college/career pathway focal point for students.
-Regional employers are actively engaged in this connection to potential future employees by directly supporting these labs and programs.
+Regional employers are actively engaged in this connection to future employees by directly supporting these labs and programs.
 In many cases employers were integral to the design of specific modules used to sharpen needed workforce skills.

-Each of the STEM East school districts was invited to attend a Strategic Planning Institute hosted by the Smithsonian Science Education Center using grant funds from our partners at Duke Energy and the NC SMT Center.
+Each of the STEM East school districts is invited to attend a Strategic Planning Institute hosted by the Smithsonian Science Education Center using grant funds from our partners at Duke Energy and the NC SMT Center.
 Districts were able to create a K-12 STEM education strategic plan to better align their district efforts including core STEM curriculum and CTE programming.
 Cross district collaboration has emerged as one of the many positive aspects of their strategic planning efforts.

 In order to evaluate the effectives of any instructional program requires that districts gather and analyze impact data.
 To help districts with creating a program evaluation plan we are working with a team at NCSU Friday Institute through a generous grant from the Golden Leaf Foundation.
 Each district planning team is provided assistance with creating a program logic model which includes evaluative procedures for revision and improvement.